nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

- 1. FitEgo shows a list of Schedule
+ 1. FitEgo shows a list of Clients and list of Sessions.
- 2. User requests to edit a specific Schedule in the list (i.e. updated Session index, update payment, update weight)
+ 2. User requests to edit a specific Schedule in the list. (i.e. updated Session index, update payment, update weight)
- 3. FitEgo edits the Schedule according to the specified details
+ 3. FitEgo edits the Schedule according to the specified details.

 Use case ends.